 - feeling nauseous

 Your symptoms depend on what’s causing the condition.
-For example, if your hypoalbuminemia is caused by a poor diet, your symptoms may gradually develop over time.
-If your hypoalbuminemia is the result of a serious burn, you may notice some of these symptoms right away.
+For example, if your hypoalbuminemia is the result of a serious burn, you may notice some of these symptoms right away.
+But if a nutritional deficiency causes a decrease in albumin, your symptoms may gradually develop over time.

-Hypoalbuminemia usually happens in combination with not getting enough protein or calories in your diet.
+Hypoalbuminemia can happen in combination with insufficient protein or calories in your diet.

 Other common causes of hypoalbuminemia include: